 Ultimately “Zulu” is no more than a brutal police film with drugs, gangsters, corruption and again a pharmaceutical company involved.
 It’s something less casual then “Starsky and Hutch“, but the unfolding of the story follows a well known pattern.
 Whether or not there have been experiments to decimate the black population , I don’t know, but it sounded pretty far-fetched in my ears.
 If it’s authentic, then the regime was sicker than we can imagine.

 The two protagonists were realistic portrayed.
 Forest Whitaker used again his “Droopy” expression and looked frighteningly thin.
 The traumatic past that he carries is constantly present and shown.
 However, Orlando Bloom made the biggest impression on me.
 A grim role he hasn’t played before, but he still manages to shine quite successfully.
 I found the South African dialogues interesting.
 This emphasized the authenticity of this film.

-South Africa is dark and gloomy in this film, full of poverty and hopelessness, full of hatred and resentment, so many things which can never be forgiven.
+South Africa is dark and gloomy in this film.
+Full of poverty and hopelessness, hatred and resentment.
+So many things which can never be forgiven.
 Despite the sometimes beautiful images of the coast and the wealthier neighborhoods, the overall picture remains a depressing one.
 The explicit action ensures that it exceeds the average detective movie.
 And at times it’s intensely exciting.
 The furious pace of the movie makes it a thrilling experience from start to finish.